shyhubb/note/README.md

-Small project was built when i started learning spring boot
+# Small Note project was built when i started learning spring boot it exactly so hard with me xD.